 4 LOCATION AND HOUSING

-4.1 Laboratory animal facilities should be located in dry and well-drained areas free from smoke, obnoxious fumes, dust, noise, and extremes of temperatures.
+4.1 Laboratory animal facilities should be situated in dry and well-drained areas free from smoke, obnoxious fumes, dust, noise, and extremes of temperatures.

 4.2 Laboratory animal facilities should have secured access for the animal users, uninterrupted water and electricity supply and it should be away from residential areas and have a good source of fresh air.